kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

  - Create a common API for the UI (gcp-click-to-deploy) and `kfctl` (`KfApp`)

- - Separate different implementations of the KfApp Interface
+ - Separate different platform implementations of the KfApp Interface
+   - ksonnet
-   - bootstrap/pkg/client/ksapp for `kfctl init --platform none`
+     - `kfctl init --platform none`
+     - implementation: bootstrap/pkg/client/ksapp
+   - gcp
-   - bootstrap/pkg/client/gcpapp for `kfctl init --platform gcp`
+     - `kfctl init --platform gcp`
+     - implementation: bootstrap/pkg/client/gcpapp

  - Allow new platforms to be added to kfctl without rebuilding or reshipping kfctl (see Plugins below).